What Are "Life Transitions"?

 Life is full of transitions.
 They are those periods of time when something shifts for us; when we move from one stage of life to another.
 Although they are a natural part of every human experience, someone in the midst of a life transition can feel overwhelmed, confused, excited, or out of focus.

-Through out human history, life transitions have been honored by community ceremonies or personal rituals.
+Through out human history, life transitions have been honored in community ceremonies or personal rituals.
 In a world that lacks sacrament and ceremony, making time for therapy and creative reflection ensures that we come out on the other side of these passageways healthy and whole.

 What are the Expressive Arts?

 1. Expressive- The focus of Expressive Arts Therapy (and perhaps all therapy) is to facilitate client expression with the goal of clarity and meaning making.
 Sometimes having a caring conversation is all a client needs to gain insight.
 However, it is really just one mode of communication in a sea of possibilities.
 Writing, moving, singing, stretching, laughing, crying, breathing, painting, pointing...they can all be expressions of truth.
 As an EXA therapist I am interested in multiple perspectives and ways of being in the world.
 In the expressive arts the value is always placed on the expression and the process, rather than the product.